-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 9). - 2.
 Click on Tools, click on Firmware and click on Backup/Restore. - 3.
 Make sure your TFTP server is running and note the IP address of your server and configuration file name.
 The TFTP server should be in the same IP subnet as the switch.

-Note: It is recommended to put the configuration file (config.bin) is placed in your TFTP

-Note: It is recommended to put the configuration file (config.bin) is placed in your TFTF server root directory.

-4. Review the settings.
-Click Restore to restore the switch configuration file (config.bin) from your local hard drive from your TFTP server root directory.

-265. Backup/Restore: Select Restore to restore your configurations configuration

-266. Method: Select TFTP as the method of restoring up your

-- 267. TFTP Server IP: Enter the IP address of your TFTP server - 268.
-TFTP Server IP: Enter the IP address of your TFTP server. - 269.
+Note: It is recommended to put the configuration file (config.bin) is placed in your TFTP server root directory. - 4.
+Review the settings.
+Click Restore to restore the switch configuration file (config.bin) from your local hard drive from your TFTP server root directory. - Backup/Restore: Select Restore to restore your configurations - Method: Select TFTP as the method of restoring up your configuration - TFTP Server IP: Enter the IP address of your TFTP server - TFTP Server IP: Enter the IP address of your TFTP server.

 Config File Name: Enter the configuration file name to restore.
 (Default file extension: .cfg)